UX Principles that go into Creating Optimized Landing Pages

 Enhances readability: When you use white space in your copy, you essentially de-clutter the text, making sure that the visitor is able to enjoy reading your copy.

-Establishes visual hierarchy: Whitespace helps you dictate how your visitors should look at your page, which element they should see first and what element order should follow from there on.
+Establishes visual hierarchy: Whitespace helps you dictate how your visitors should look at your page.

-Makes your landing page look upscale: Want to add a dash of sophistication to your landing page, just add in whitespace for good measure and you’re sure to transform your page’s look.
+Makes your landing page look upscale: Want to add a dash of sophistication to your landing page, just add in whitespace and you’re sure to transform your page’s look.
 When page elements aren’t squished together, they give off a sophisticated vibe.

 We’ve all heard about the A/B test results that claim that a certain color CTA button converts better than the rest, this color could be red or blue – it really doesn’t matter.
-Because what matters isn’t what the individual button color was on the page, what matters is how that button color contrasted with the page background to draw more attention toward it.
+Because what matters isn’t what the individual button color was on the page, but how that button color contrasted with the page background to draw more attention toward it.

 So, it isn’t about color at all, it is however about contrast.